earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 The main focus is to understand the implications of these two phenomena for the efficient design of software applications or systems.

-## Goroutine and its basic building block
+## Goroutine and Its Basic Building Block

 Goroutines achieve concurrency in Go, lightweight threads and the fundamental organisation unit in **Go**.
 Goroutines are more cost-effective than traditional threading and execute within the same address space, leveraging multiple dynamic OS threads.